litebird/litebirdXS4/20240329_CHWIDE_component_separated/README.md

 #### Input simulations and NILC pipeline
 The input maps are simulated with the following components:
-* Input foregrounds are combined medium complexity foregrounds from `combined_foregrounds_mediumcomplexity`.
+* Foregrounds are taken from `combined_foregrounds_mediumcomplexity`.
+Documentation for these foreground maps can be found [here](https://github.com/CMB-S4/s4mapbasedsims/tree/main/202305_dc0).
 * Fetch CMB realizations using: `maps.get_s4_map`.
 * Fetch CHWIDE noise maps using: `chwide_map.noise.get_sim_tqumap`.

-These three components are coadded to produce input simulations for the NILC pipeline.
-Some details of the NILC pipeline and limited validation of NILC
-E-mode maps can be found [here](https://docs.google.com/presentation/d/1dkzO31pXrOUE63-T2z7nT-9avby-eo7r5J2aDqd642k/edit?usp=drive_link).
+These three components are coadded to produce input simulations for the NILC pipeline (unreleased massively parallel NILC implementation).
+Some details of the NILC pipeline and limited validation of the NILC E-mode maps can be found [here](https://docs.google.com/presentation/d/1dkzO31pXrOUE63-T2z7nT-9avby-eo7r5J2aDqd642k/edit?usp=drive_link).

 #### Data availability